Fossil of the month: Mastodon teeth and jaw fragment

 - Smithsonian portrait gallery website.
 Image gallery, https://library.si.edu/image-gallery/73286, and https://npg.si.edu/object/npg_NPG.82.97, accessed 2021.

 - Tankersley, K.B., Murari, M.K., Crowley, B.E., Owen, L.A., Storrs, G.W. and Mortensen, L., 2015, Quaternary chronostratigraphy and stable isotope paleoecology of Big Bone Lick, Kentucky, USA: Quaternary Research, v.
 83, no. 3, p.
 479-487.

 - Teale, C.L. and Miller, N.G., 2012, Mastodon herbivory in mid-latitude late-Pleistocene boreal forests of eastern North America: Quaternary Research, v.
 78, no. 1, p.
 7--81.

 - Turvey, S.T. and Crees, J.J., 2019, Extinction in the Anthropocene: Current Biology, v.
 29, no. 19, p.
 R982-R986.

 - Webb, S.D., Dunbar, J., Newsom, L., 1992, Mastodon digesta from North Florida: Current Research in the Pleistocene, v.
 9, 114-116.

 - Yansa, C.H. and Adams, K.M., 2012, Mastodons and mammoths in the Great Lakes region, USA and Canada: New insights into their diets as they neared extinction: Geography Compass, v.
 6, no. 4, p.175-188.

-Text by Stephen Greb (KGS).
+Text and illustrations by Stephen Greb (KGS).